A German Immigrant Girl Shares Her Adventure

 Besides, I had taken a heavy cold and now began to feel feverish and sick, but I retired, hoping that a night's rest would refresh me and that things would look brighter in the morning.
 But I was too ill and weary to sleep, and when morning dawned, I was unable to rise, and could scarcely speak'.

-In the course of the forenoon, I had a visit from Mrs. G., the wife of the hotel's proprietor, whom a servant had informed of my illness, and I explained to her as well as I could my situation.
+During the forenoon, I received a visit from Mrs. G., the wife of the hotel's proprietor, whom a servant had informed of my illness.
+I explained my situation to her as thoroughly as I could.

 I thought she seemed instead a pleasant woman and appeared friendly, particularly after I assured her that I had it in my power to reward them for any trouble I might make.